yaikobzeray/dev-journal/activity_log.md

 Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Monday, 13 January 2025 — Entry 4

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*